Alicia Craig

-Alicia Craig, also known as Alicia Shay (born June 14, 1982, in Gillette, Wyoming), is an American distance runner.
+Alicia Craig, also known as Alicia Shay and Alicia Vargo (born June 14, 1982, in Gillette, Wyoming), is an American distance runner.
 She is a two-time NCAA 10,000 meter champion.
-In 2004, she set the women's collegiate 10,000-meter record in just her third race.
+In 2004, she set the women's collegiate 10,000-meter record in just her third race and repeated as winner the following year.
 She ran at Stanford University.
 Her husband Ryan Shay died November 3, 2007, while competing in the 2008 Olympic Marathon Trials.

+In 2012, she returned to racing following a number of injuries that began even before she was widowed and in 2017 recorded the then Fastest Known Time for the Rim to Rim.
+In 2016, she married Chris Vargo.